offbynull/learn/Biology/input/input.md

 Archaea is an organism that looks like bacteria but they're totally different.
 ```

-Regardless of if they're prokaryotes or eukaryotes, different specified of cells vary in features.
+Regardless of if they're prokaryotes or eukaryotes, different cell specifies vary in features.
 The following is a list of common cell features (not exhaustive).

 * `{bm} Cytoplasm` (both eukaryotic and prokaryotic) - The insides/guts of a cell is called the cytoplasm. `{bm} Cytosol` refers to just the fluid, while cytoplasm refers to fluid as well as everything else inside the cell.